|College:||Western Maryland '01|

 He is also a certified strength and conditioning coach, and oversees the Green Terror’s physical training regimen and serves as the team’s recruiting coordinator.

 A four-year starter for the Green Terror, Bartolain was the CC’s Defensive Player of the Year in 2000.
 He was also a Hewlett-Packard All-America honorable mention selection that season.

 Bartolain is a native of Sarasota, Fla., and graduated from Western Maryland (now McDaniel) with a degree in physics.
-He lives in Sykesville with his wife Tara, who teaches in the exercise science and physical education department, with five-year-old daughter, Addisan, and three-year-old daughter, Emmalea.
+He lives in Sykesville with his wife Tara, who teaches in the exercise science and physical education department, with six-year-old daughter, Addisan, and four-year-old daughter, Emmalea.

 DE: Kent, New Castle, Sussex Counties